+- In the PLAY mode, use [◄] and [▶] to display the image you want.

+- Shift the zoom controller towards

+(

-- In the PLAY mode, use [◄] and [▶] to display the image you want. - Shift the zoom controller towards (\(\infty\)) to enlarge the image. - · This zooms the image. - An indicator appears in the lower right corner, that shows what part of the original image is currently displayed on the monitor screen. - You can toggle display of the zoom factor on and off by pressing [BS].
+to enlarge the image.

+- · This zooms the image.

+- An indicator appears in the lower right corner, that shows what part of the original image is currently displayed on the monitor screen.